ihmeuw/vivarium_research/docs/source/gbd2020_models/risk_attributable_causes/wasting/index.rst

    * - Prevalence age group start
      - Early Neonatal
      - age_group_id = 2.
 This is the earliest age group for which the wasting risk exposure estimates nonzero prevalence.
-   * - Burden age group start.
+   * - Burden age group start
      - 28 days - 5 months
      - age_group_id = 388.
 This is the earliest age group for which there exist wasting RRs.
    * - Age group end